scalableminds/webknossos-libs/cluster_tools/dockered-slurm/README.md

 >
 > You can check the status of the cluster by viewing the logs: `docker-compose
 > logs -f`

+> Note: If you encounter an error that the daemon is not running (`Error response from daemon: Container <...> is not running`), the start of the containers was not successful.
+Check the logs using `docker-compose logs -f` and revisit the last step.

 ## Accessing the Cluster